DirectProject/dotnetContext/README.md

 This is a Microsoft .NET Core reference implementation library for Expressing Context in Direct Messaging.
 The implementation guide is maintained at [www.directproject.org](https://wiki.directproject.org/Main_Page).

 ### Design of Context
 The Context library uses the excellent [MimeKit](https://github.com/jstedfast/MimeKit) library as the base for creating and parsing mime messages.
 The Direct Project libraries are primarily parsers and not builders.
-The current implementation is targeted for [Direct Context]((https://wiki.directproject.org/Implementation_Guide_for_Expressing_Context_in_Direct_Messaging)) version 1.1 compliance.
+The current implementation is targeted for [Direct Context]((https://wiki.directproject.org/Implementation_Guide_for_Expressing_Context_in_Direct_Messaging)) version 1.1 compliance and recent ADT Notification requirements.
+If you find any issues, please create and issue and/or email me directly.
+I created this project in 2017 when I was very intimate with the details.
+Recently I revisited this project to bring it from 1.0 to 1.1 with respect to the [Direct Context Guide]((https://wiki.directproject.org/Implementation_Guide_for_Expressing_Context_in_Direct_Messaging)), in addition making it compatible with [ADT Notifications](https://directtrust.org/standards/event-notifications-via-direct).

+Originally [Direct Context]((https://wiki.directproject.org/Implementation_Guide_for_Expressing_Context_in_Direct_Messaging)) was intended to evolve as various versions bound to a specification version.
+For example, an application hosting multiple versions of the parser would decide which parser to load based on the version header value in the Context part.
+To this point I don't believe any context other than 1.1 has ever been put into production.
+ADT Notifications violate the code version binding to a Direct Context specification.
+I imagine the spec will catch up at some point.
+My hope is the concept of DirectContext could make way for completely different contexts, that allow for other interesting workflows.
+Senders and receivers would need to understand the two contexts, but they could be anything such as carrying patient consent requests and answers.
+In such a workflow we would just create a new DirectContext but the version would be something completely different such as pc-1.0 which would load the appropriate context object and leading to specific workflow actions.

 ## License Information